Tanmay-24/Web_Scraping_AI/README.md

 This is an AI web scraper that uses LLM to scrape the desired data given the instructions of the user in the prompt as well as the url of the website to be scraped

 Tech stack-
-Using ollama, brightdata ( virtual  browser to bypass captchas, proxy blocking etc etc...), selenium and other libraries.
+ollama for running LLMs locally , brightdata ( virtual  browser to bypass captchas, proxy blocking etc etc...), selenium and other libraries.

 Running instructions: